cioos-siooc/ckan/FEATURES.md

 }]
 ```

+Add the `harvest_source_quality_level` extra to harvester configs. this field can be set to 'unknown' or 'external'. if set it will trigger the display of the metadata quality statment box on dataset pages.
+This can should be set by adding the key to the 'default_extras' field in the harvester config.

 # Menu

 it is now possible to sync the menu items from a compatible wordpress site, into ckan.
 The wordpress instance must implement the following endpoints